pranjali1205/eye_Voc/README.md

 ( if any word doesn't get recognised properly, you can always open on screen keybord using comand "open keybord", type the word you require ,and later use "close keyboard" to close it )</br></br>

 # Understanding the file structure
-There are total of 5 folders :-
+There are total of 5 folders and 7 files:-
 1. Enable_Viacam : This is folder for eye tracker that we are using.
 Once you open this folder, scroll down you will find a file named eviacam.exe.
 Double tap on                     it to open.</br>
                    If you find it difficult to open evicam this way, you also download it from this link-> https://eviacam.crea-si.com/index.php
   </br></br>